Getting Started with Rekor

 MCP Tools

-Eleven MCP tools that AI agents use to manage workspaces, collections, records, relationships, and more.
-An agent typically starts with manage_workspace(list) to discover context.
+Eleven MCP tools that AI agents use to manage databases, collections, documents, relationships, and more.
+An agent typically starts with manage_database(list) to discover context.

 CLI Commands